linux-kernel-labs/linux/Documentation/teaching/labs/deferred_work.rst

 :c:func:`schedule_delayed_work` can be used to plan a work item for execution with a given delay.
 The delay time unit is jiffies.

-Work items can not be masked but they can be canceled by calling :c:func:`cancel_delayed_work_sync` or :c:func:`cancel_work_sync`:
+Work items can not be masked by they can be canceled by calling :c:func:`cancel_delayed_work_sync` or :c:func:`cancel_work_sync`:

 .. code-block:: c